-A Parallel universe is a hypothetical universe existing alongside our own.
-The ‘multiverse’ is simply the concept of multiple versions of these universes co-exisiting simultaneously, resulting in multiple planes of existence and versions of reality.Me, just now
+A Parallel universe is a hypothetical universe that exists alongside our own.
+The ‘multiverse’ is simply the concept of multiple versions of these universes co-existing simultaneously, resulting in multiple planes of existence and different versions of reality.Me, just now

 So we’re all familiar with the concept of parallel universes, right?